What is Individual Freedom?

 Socialism fails every time because it deprives humans of their creativity.

-What is government?
+What is Individual Freedom?

 All governments are based on the false assumption that one group of humans has the right to use force against another group of humans to get those humans to do what they want them to do.